 R1603, completed in 2019, evaluated savings for the 2015 and 2016 HES and HES-IE program years.
 For HES, R1603 found an average statewide evaluated savings of 64 CCF for air sealing and 154 CCF for insulation.
 For HES-IE, the comparable evaluated values were 59 and 158 CCFs.

-The evaluated R1603 savings for air sealing and insulation are mutually exclusive and additive.
+The evaluated R1603 savings for air and duct sealing and insulation are mutually exclusive and additive.
 In other words, HES participants who had their home air sealed during the assessment and then installed insulation saved an estimated 218 therms on average.
 The combined savings from R1603 (Table 2) is comparable to the “Rebated” savings ranges in Table 1.

 Table 2: Comparison #1: 1603 Evaluated Savings (CCF/year)